 With two major ports in Los Angeles and Long Beach, such goods movement is certainly a fundamental part of our region’s economic future.
 But should it be an economic mono-culture at the expense of complementary, community empowerment-based strategies?

 Even though the Farm was located on land zoned for industrial uses, it was also located immediately across the street from a residential neighborhood.
-As the nation’s largest urban farm, it provided 14 acres of local open green space, fed hundreds families from the surrounding neighborhoods on a regular basis, and - objectives specifically called out for this part of Los Angeles in of its General Plan.
+As the nation’s largest urban farm, it provided 14 acres of local open green space, fed hundreds families from the surrounding neighborhoods on a regular basis, and provided local economic reliance and food security for the community- objectives specifically called out for this part of Los Angeles in Chapter 6 of the City’s Open Space Elementof its General Plan.

-In considering what is best for this site, the LA City Council cannot ignore run, urban agriculture land trust., because unlike the rest of nearby Los Angeles, this large 14-acre site remains unpaved and undeveloped.
-And at the same time, foundations and supporters have been and remain ready to pledge funds to purchase the parcel and preserve it for the community, as a community-
+In considering what is best for this site, the LA City Council cannot ignore that history, because unlike the rest of nearby Los Angeles, this large 14-acre site remains unpaved and undeveloped.
+And at the same time, foundations and supporters have been and remain ready to pledge funds to purchase the parcel and preserve it for the community, as a community-run, urban agriculture land trust.

 Thus far, PIMA hasn’t wanted to sell and locate their warehouse project elsewhere.
 That’s where that legal statement of ‘overriding considerations’ in the revised EIR comes into play.